 Frink Street is where the men in the Able-Life Program may choose to live when they have completed Phases 1-3 in The Lodge.
 Thus, living independently in one of the homes on Frink Street is Phase 4 of the Able-Life Program .
 The Frink Street neighborhood is adjacent to Hillsboro Street where The Lodge and FAOIAM Headquarters are located.

 There are three single and two duplex homes.
 There are a total of twenty-four private bedrooms.
 Residency is reserved for Phase-4 Lodge men who have secured a legal job for a minimum of three months.
 Other requirements include sobriety, upholding The Lodge Code of Conduct and completing an in-house, personal development financial training.

 The homes have many features.
-Features include: cable TV in common areas, A/C, washer & dryer, full kitchen, fully furnished, linens and yards with a BBQ grill.
+Features include Internet, Wifi TV in common areas, A/C, washer & dryer, full kitchen, fully furnished, linens and yards with a BBQ grill.
 Accommodations can be made for those with a vehicle.

 - Frink Street residents are assigned tasks at the Ministry Center and The Lodge.
 They stay connected while they give back to the family and ministry.

-- Ongoing household-cleaning and property maintenance is mandatory.
+- Ongoing household cleaning and property maintenance are mandatory.

 - Adherence to rules and standards, as well as attendance at a monthly resident meeting, is required.

-- A deposit and first month Shared Expenses is due upon entering this transitional housing program.
+- A deposit and the first month of Shared Expenses are due upon entering this transitional housing program.

 Construction History of Frink Street